chriskilding/jackson-dataformat-ron/README.md

 The following limitations are in place due to the prototype nature of this code:

-- The `RONGenerator` uses direct calls to its delegate `Writer`.
-It does not use copy buffers.
+- The `RONGenerator` only supports `Reader` and `Writer` based de/serializers.
+It does not support char array de/serializers.
 - There is no pretty printer for RON.
 - There are no custom de/serialization `Features` for the RONMapper.